Notre Dame Online Application and Writing Supplement

 By the end of the college application process, you will have probably written dozens of essays and responded to a multitude of questions.
 Use this opportunity to try something new.

-You should submit the online version of the Common Application’s First Year Application and the Notre Dame Writing Supplement no later than November 1 for Early Action or January 1 for Regular Action.
+You should submit the online version of the Common Application’s First Year Application and the Notre Dame Writing Supplement no later than November 1 for Early Action or January 1 for Regular Decision.
 We will not review your application documents (e.g. transcripts, teacher evaluations, etc.) until we receive these two documents and the required payment or the confirmed fee waiver.